 Dr. Heiko Giebler

-JRG: "Comparative Survey", Freie Universität Berlin and WZB Berlin Social Science Center
+Freie Universität Berlin, WZB Berlin Social Science Center

 Heiko Giebler received his doctorate in political science from Humboldt-University.
 He worked as a researcher at the WZB Berlin Social Science Center and he was a guest researcher at the University of Sydney as well as at the University of Exeter.
 He joined SCRIPTS in January 2020 as the Head of the Research Group "Comparative Survey", which is conducting the comparative survey "PALS – Public Attitudes towards the Liberal Scripts”.

 Heiko Giebler is involved in the German Longitudinal Election Study (GLES) and the Comparative Candidates Survey (CCS).
 He is currently also running third-party funded research projects at the WZB investigating the socio-psycholgical underpinnings of populism as well as the relationship of political legitimacy and populism.